ibm-cloud-docs/text-to-speech/symbols.md

 ### Syllable boundaries
 {: #syllables-boundaries}

-You can use a `.` (period) to mark the beginning of each syllable.
+You can use a `.` (period, IPA Unicode `002E`) to mark the beginning of each syllable.
 However, to preserve the valid phonetics of a language, the service can elect not to honor periods in some cases (for example, if a syllable boundary is placed at an illegal or unnatural position for a language).
 In general, in cases where the user can indicate a valid preference for a syllable boundary or other aspect of a word's pronunciation, the service honors such requests.

 ### Syllable stress
 {: #syllables-stress}